Ancient wooden posts in the Creek

 This amazing photograph and caption appeared in 1947 in the London based magazine called The Sphere.
 Crawshay Frost probably took the photograph.

-One can only wonder if these substantial posts are still there under the mud.
+One can only wonder if these substantial posts are still there under the mud in the Creek.

 This 1987 paper identifies a potential Roman Road from the Colchester to London road at Kelvedon travelling to the coast and the Red Hills / salt works at Lauriston Farm and Bounds Farm, Goldhanger...